bozzltron/balancedscale.com/posts/blogging-with-node.md

 That being said, there are a lot of options when dealing with node.
 The [Node Package Manager](https://npmjs.org/) or "npm" is an open system.
 Anyone can submit modules.
 This presents a couple of good problems.
 First, there are a lot of options.
-Second, determining if the module is quality and is the want you need is on you.
+Second, determining if the module is quality, and is want you need, is on you.

 ### Wheat
 One option that I looked at was [Wheat](https://github.com/creationix/wheat).